mayanring/rails-dev-setup-guide/README.md

 This guide assumes that you're using bash shell, which is the default shell for the OSX Terminal application.
 I also assume that you use .bash_profile to setup PATH and other environment variables.
 If you use a different bash config file, be sure to substitute it where appropriate below.

+## Preflight

+Download and install (make sure to drag the app into to the Applications folder before running it) [Sublime Text 2](http://www.sublimetext.com/2).
+This is my text editor of choice.

 ## XCode and Developer Tools

 Install the latest [XCode](https://developer.apple.com/xcode/). **Make sure to also install command line tools, which is an option during the install process**.